mirage7714/barco_demo/README.md

 - The Explore button will overlap with the sn title when the language is not en

 ## Test structure:
-The test is using page-object pattern: it contains tests and pages
+The test is using page-object pattern: it contains tests and pages.
+Besides these two folders, there is another folder for test report:
-- Tests: contains all the test cases
+- tests: contains all the test cases
-- Pages: contains the elements and functions of the pages
+- pages: contains the elements and functions of the pages
+- reports: directory for test reports

 ## Automation test:
 Steps for executing the automation test:
 1. Enter the project folder, and install the required packages: `pip install -r requirement.txt`
 2. Open IDE (I use PyCharm), and execute the `test_warranty.py` for testing
+3. Or can use cmd tools and execute `pytest --html=reports/report.html` to run tests and create test report after execution